10 Types of Bass in North America – Easy to distinguish

 Does bass mean sea bass?

-The sea bass is a small species of fish which live in the western part of the Atlantic between Florida and Cape Cod.
+The sea bass is a small species of fish that lives in the western part of the Atlantic between Florida and Cape Cod.
 In contrast to other bass species, such as white bass or striped bass, the sea bass can be exclusively found within the sea.
-There are a variety that are “bass,” like Chilean sea bass, aren’t actually bass and are simply fish named to improve the marketability.
+There are a variety that are “bass,” like Chilean sea bass, which aren’t bass and are simply fish named to improve the marketability.

 What’s the taste of bass?